Length Generalization Bounds for Transformers: Introduction

+For an example of how quantitative bounds lead to real-world impacts, we can look at scaling laws for language models.
+Language models are known to reliably follow scaling laws, which quantitatively describe how the test loss of a model relates to the size of the model and the training data \citep{kaplan2020scalinglawsneurallanguage}.
+These laws can be used to derive the optimal model size and dataset size to minimize loss, given a fixed compute budget \citep{hoffmann2022an}.
 While these scaling laws may effectively predict loss, they fail to predict length generalization.
-A growing body of evidence shows that length generalization is often wholly independent of conventional scaling laws; in many cases increasing the model size or number of training examples are not the critical factors which determine length generalization \citep{anil2022exploring,nye2022show}.
-As an example, \citet{nogueira2021investigatinglimitationstransformerssimple} find that models ranging from 50M to 3B parameters could not add numbers of 20 digits, when trained on addition over 15 digits.
+A growing body of evidence shows that length generalization is often wholly independent of conventional scaling laws; in many cases, increasing the model size or number of training examples are not the critical factors which determine length generalization \citep{anil2022exploring,nye2022show}.
+As an example, \citet{nogueira2021investigatinglimitationstransformerssimple} find that models ranging from 50M to 3B parameters could not add 20-digit numbers when trained on addition of 15-digit numbers.
 At the same time, length generalization could be observed after training on 30 digits and testing on 60 digits, but increasing the amount of data past a critical threshold did not make much of a difference.
 A distinct theoretical framework is thus needed to provide quantitative guarantees for length generalization in transformers.

 To provide a framework for these formal guarantees, \citet{chen2025nonasymptotic} formulated the notion of \emph{non-asymptotic length generalization}, which asks for a \emph{computable} bound $N$ such that a learning algorithm only requires labeled training data consisting of strings of length up to $N$ in order to correctly classify any test data containing strings of length greater than $N$.
 Such a learner is guaranteed to terminate, since $N$ is computable and there are finitely many strings of length up to $N$.
 This notion of non-asymptotic length generalization is connected to the classical framework of \emph{exact learning} \citep{Angluin87} with only membership queries, as well as learning minimal hypotheses, which was already studied by Gold for finite automata \citep{Gold78}.
-In fact, \citeauthor{chen2025nonasymptotic} show that non-asymptotic length generalization is equivalent to the previously studied finite identification \citep[p.~457]{Gold67} when the latter is allowed to take into account the complexity of the ground-truth hypothesis.
+In fact, \citeauthor{chen2025nonasymptotic}~show that non-asymptotic length generalization is equivalent to finite identification \citep[p.~457]{Gold67} when the latter is allowed to take into account the complexity of the ground-truth hypothesis.